Maria Berenice Hencker: Life

-Ana Julia Duque Heckner was born on 14 August 1898 in Salamina in the Caldas Department as the eldest of nineteen children born to Antonio José Duque Botero and Ana Berenice Heckner Rister (of German origins).
+Ana Julia Duque Hencker was born on 14 August 1898 in Salamina in the Caldas Department as the eldest of nineteen children born to Antonio José Duque Botero and Ana Berenice Hencker Rister (of German origins).
 Five of her siblings entered into the religious life with one brother becoming a priest and three sisters all becoming religious; Elías became a priest while María, Lucila, and Tulia all became nuns.
-Duque was baptized on 16 August in the Immaculate Conception parish in Salamina; on 31 October 1902 received her Confirmation from the Bishop of Manizales Gregorio Nacianceno Hoyos and on 7 September 1907 made her First Communion.
+Hencker was baptized on 16 August in the Immaculate Conception parish in Salamina; on 31 October 1902 received her Confirmation from the Bishop of Manizales Gregorio Nacianceno Hoyos and on 7 September 1907 made her First Communion.
 Her parents provided for her initial religious formation and it was from them that she developed a strong devotion to the Mother of God and would herald her known trait of reciting frequent rosaries.

-But she was an avid reader in her childhood and fostered a strong desire to become a Carmelite nun after she read the works of Saint Teresa of Ávila since the writings of the saint strengthened her faith and religious ideals.
-Duque later entered her parish as a catechist and became part of a Marian group that was active in the parish.
-But difficulties arose when she turned fifteen since her parents indicated that it was time for her to consider marriage in the not-too-distant future.
+But she was an avid reader in her childhood and fostered a strong desire to become a Carmelite after she read the works of Teresa of Ávila since the writings of the saint strengthened her faith and religious ideals.
+Hencker worked in her parish as a catechist and became part of a Marian group that was active in the parish.
+But difficulties arose when she turned fifteen since her parents indicated that it was time for her to consider marriage in the future.
 Her parents had also indicated this to her since it was hoped that it would see her abandon her desires for the religious life since she was the eldest and some of her siblings had expressed similar intentions.
-Duque refused their attempts and instead in November 1917 entered a convent and decided to join the Dominican Sisters of the Presentation in Bogotá on 20 December 1917.
+Hencker refused their attempts and instead in November 1917 entered a convent and decided to join the Dominican Sisters of the Presentation in Bogotá on 20 December 1917.